-Former UDG Healthcare chief executive, Liam Fitzgerald, has been hired by New York private equity firm Clayton, Dubilier & Rice to help drive healthcare investments.
-Photograph: Eric Luke / The Irish Times
+Former UDG Healthcare chief executive Liam Fitzgerald has been hired by New York private equity firm Clayton, Dubilier & Rice to help drive healthcare investments.

 Mr Fitzgerald oversaw 30 acquisitions during his time as chief executive of UDG between 2000 and 2016, a period in which the company’s market value soared by more than 500 per cent and its earnings grew at a compound annual rate of more than 20 per cent.